 Italian language for foreigners tests and courses

-To obtain the degree, students without an Italian degree or diploma are required to attain an Italian language proficiency at level A2 within the Common European Framework of Reference for Languages (CEFR).
-This level can be assessed by the end of the degree course in the following ways:
+To obtain their degree, students without an Italian degree or diploma are required to prove Italian language proficiency at level A2 within the Common European Framework of Reference for languages (CEFR).
+This level must be assessed by the end of the degree course in one of the following ways:

-- by submitting the language certificate achieved no more than three years prior to the submission, at level A2 or higher, recognised by the University.
-The language certificate must be uploaded through the service InformaStudenti by choosing the category SLAM;
+- by submitting a language certificate achieved for no more than three years prior to the submission, at level A2 or higher, recognised by the University.
+The language certificate must be uploaded through the service InformaStudenti by choosing the ‘language test’ category;

 For more information visit the dedicated page on unimi.it